geosolutions-it/MapStore2/docs/developer-guide/integrations/openId.md

 - properly configure the backend
 - modify `localConfig.json` adding a proper entry to the `authenticationProviders`.
-By default, if `authenticationProviders` is not set, it will use classic `{"type": "basic", "provider": "geostore"}`, that represents the standard login on mapstore with username and password.

 !!! note
     For the moment we can configure only one authentication per service.